-Poison Blackberry Martini is a Halloween inspired classic martini.
-The purple tones of the blackberry and gel color really gives this an eerie and dark look.
+Poison Blackberry Martini is a Halloween-inspired classic martini.
+The purple tones of the blackberry and gel color really give this an eerie and dark look.
 It can be done in less than 5 minutes, and in 10 minutes if you make the blackberry syrup now.

-If this sounds like your thing, I can also recommend this Black Swan's Cranberry Sangria.
+If this sounds like your thing, I can also recommend this Black Swan's Cranberry Sangria or Halloween margarita.
 If you came here for the blackberry, and not necessarily for Halloween, I can also redirect you to my new favorite - the blackberry bourbon smash.